arunNewPhoenix/Lemonade_pbl/README.md

 # Lemonade_pbl

-deployed on the heroku app : Live http://admingg.pythonanywhere.com/
+ earlier deployed on the heroku app  now in pythonanywhere: Live http://admingg.pythonanywhere.com/
 Backend is working fine
 Loading the static file (css js, HTML) crashed recently still working on it.